danmons/colour_matrix_adaptations/FAQ_D93.md

 ## What's in this repo?

-The "documents" section will contain collected documents from around the Internet that mention anything to do with D93, Japanese CRT phosphors, RGB chromaticity co-ordinates, etc.  Included will be the URL or ISBN they were sourced from, a "pdftotext" conversion for easy text searching, and machine translated versions if not in English.
+The `d93` folder contains collected documents from around the Internet that mention anything to do with D93, Japanese CRT phosphors, RGB chromaticity co-ordinates, etc.  Included will be the URL or ISBN they were sourced from, a "pdftotext" conversion for easy text searching, and machine translated versions if not in English.

-The "jupyter" section contains Jupyter notebooks.
+The `jupyter` folder contains Jupyter notebooks.
 These notebooks are working spaces to play with code and maths in the Python programming language, and are designed to be verbose enough that they explain the maths in a "pseudo-code" style manner for anyone wanting to implement these functions in other languages (say, port them to various shader or FPGA languages).
 Notebooks can be viewed read-only on GitHub, or can be downloaded and used interactively either in Jupyter directly (install Python on your computer, and common Python libraries like jupyter, numpy, Pillow, etc, and then run "juptyer-notebook" to interact with these in a browser).
 Some editors/IDEs like VS Code (and the open source vscodium) will also run interactive Jupyter notebooks.